gcc-mirror/gcc/gcc/config/rs6000/cell.md

 ;; Sources: BE BOOK4 (/sfs/enc/doc/PPU_BookIV_DD3.0_latest.pdf)

-;; BE Architechture *DD3.0 and DD3.1*
+;; BE Architecture *DD3.0 and DD3.1*
 ;; This file simulate PPU processor unit backend of pipeline, maualP24.
 ;; manual P27, stall and flush points
-;; IU, XU, VSU, dipatcher decodes and dispatch 2 insns per cycle in program ;;  order, the grouped adress are aligned by 8
+;; IU, XU, VSU, dispatcher decodes and dispatch 2 insns per cycle in program ;;  order, the grouped adress are aligned by 8
 ;; This file only simulate one thread situation
 ;; XU executes all fixed point insns(3 units, a simple alu, a complex unit,